 Investment in facilities

-ForFarmers announced that, as part of its efficiency drive and in line with its goal to strengthen its position in Germany and enhance its standing in the field of concentrates and specialties, the company has decided to invest in the mill in Beelitz and to close its facility in Bardenitz.
+As part of its efficiency drive and in line with its goal to strengthen its position in Germany and enhance its standing in the field of concentrates and specialties, the company said it has decided to invest in the mill in Beelitz and to close its facility in Bardenitz.

 Volumes produced in Bardenitz will be transferred to the Beelitz mill, which is expected to be completed by the beginning of 2022.

-ForFarmers also reported that a start has recently been made on optimizing the logistics infrastructure of the joint venture, HaBeMa, in Germany, an organization that provides services to feed companies, such as transshipment activities.
+And a start, it said, has recently been made on optimizing the logistics infrastructure of the joint venture, HaBeMa, in Germany, an organization that provides services to feed companies, such as transshipment activities.

 “Together with the joint venture partner and supported by a government subsidy, ForFarmers is investing in a new transshipment facility which is located next to a railway station.
 As a result, the carbon footprint of these activities will substantially improve and logistics and transshipments costs per ton will decrease.”